wmhall/homework10/README.md

 ## Running the workflow

 Because around 3000 articles are submitted to arxiv each week I limited the number of articles that are returned to 15.
 If you want to change this you need to change the variable `article_limit` in the file called `1_get_data.R`.
 Even with only 15 articles the workflow will take a couple of minutes to complete.
-I tried running the workflow with no limits on the number of articles (i.e. all of the journal articles submitted in the last week) and it took about 1 hour to run!
+I tried running the workflow with no limits on the number of articles (i.e. all of the journal articles submitted in the last week) and R estimated that it would take about 1 hour to run!

 Suggested workflow: